-To adjust the time position of a step press $\frac{1}{2}$ TIME and use the rotary encoder O.
+To adjust the time position of a step press in the and use the rotary encoder O.

-To toggle a step from hold to slew press the by velocity when that step is highlighted.
+To toggle a step from hold to slew press the well when that step is highlighted.

-To edit the start point of the LFO (relevant if an LFO is in single-shot mode) press b DURATION and use the rotary encoder O.
+To edit the start point of the LFO (relevant if an LFO is in single-shot mode) press buration and use the rotary encoder O.

-Press 🖑 EDPY to allow copying, resetting and randomisation of the custom LFO waveforms.
+Press to allow copying, resetting and randomisation of the custom LFO waveforms.